 We found the highway ride smooth and solid, firm but not harsh.
 This isn't a high-performance car, but it's lighter than the Nissan Maxima or Lexus IS.
 The electromechanical steering was easy and comfortable, but not particularly engaging.

 One of our biggest complaints was the shifter, which, like other VW models, felt sloppy and slipped into gear a little too lazily.
 We'd prefer the gates to feel a little more precise, especially on a model called Sport.

 Driving the Volkswagen CC around town, up hills, passing on two-lanes, it doesn't feel like a four-cylinder engine.
-At 90 mph it's not straining one bit; totally smooth, amazingly smooth for a 2-liter four-cylinder.
+Even at 90 mph, it's not straining one bit; totally smooth, amazingly smooth for a 2-liter four-cylinder.

 The Volkswagen CC is a unique car that succeeds.
-A five-seat, four-door, it feels and looks like a luxury coupe but with a base price around $30,000.
-The interior materials in the Volkswagen CC are very high quality, especially the leather seats, even in a more expensive car.
+A five-seat, four-door, it feels and looks like a luxury coupe, but with a base price near $32,000.
+The interior materials in the Volkswagen CC are very high quality, especially the leather seats in Executive models.
 The overachieving turbocharged 2.0 engine holds its own with the big boys, along with the DSG transmission; it's smooth and strong enough that the expensive VR6 isn't needed.
 Needing the winter capability of 4Motion all-wheel drive is the best justification for the VR6.
 The brakes are excellent, the ride firm but smooth.

 NewCarTestDrive correspondents Laura Burstein and Sam Moses contributed to this report.